eversinc33/eversinc33.github.io/content/posts/sliver.md

 > Start the pipe listener in your session/beacon and name your pipe (e.g. intercom): `pivots named-pipe intercom`.
 Then generate a named-pipe implant, e.g. `generate --named-pipe //./pipe/intercom`.
 Don't forget the pipe prefix here (`//./pipe`).

-> Upon launching your implant, if it can reach your other implant, it will link and communicate over that implant to the team server.
+> Upon launching your implant, if it can reach the other implant that will act as a pivot listener, it will link and communicate over that implant to the team server.

 > ![](/namedpipe.png)

-> This is also really useful if your target can not directly communicate with your team server, e.g. due to firewalls.
+> This is also really useful if your target can not directly communicate with your team server, e.g. due to a firewall blocking outbound traffic.

 ```
 impersonate